 Effective Recovery Systems

-Objective: Deliver a consensus of proposed outcomes to support achieving ANZPAC Regional Plastics Target 3 – Increase plastic packaging collected and effectively recycled by 25% for each geography within the ANZPAC region.
+Objective: Deliver outcomes to support achieving ANZPAC Regional Plastics Target 3 – Increase plastic packaging collected and effectively recycled by 25% for each geography within the ANZPAC region.

 Circular Design & Recycled Content

-Objective: Deliver a consensus of proposed outcomes to support achieving ANZPAC Regional Plastics Targets 1 and 4.
+Objective: Deliver outcomes to support achieving ANZPAC Regional Plastics Targets 1 and 4.
 By leveraging member industry and supply chain expertise, this group focuses on eliminating unnecessary and problematic plastics and the increased use of recycled content in plastic packaging across the region.

 New Business Models & End-Markets

-Objective: Deliver a consensus of proposed outcomes to support achieving ANZPAC Regional Plastics Target 2 – 100% of plastic packaging to be reusable, recyclable or compostable packaging by 2025.
+Objective: Deliver outcomes to support achieving ANZPAC Regional Plastics Target 2 – 100% of plastic packaging to be reusable, recyclable or compostable packaging by 2025.

-The Polypropylene Plant Packaging Recycling (PoPPr) Program, delivered in partnership with Greenlife Industry Australia (GIA) will establish a national recovery program for polypropylene plant packaging.
+The Polypropylene Plant Packaging Recycling (PoPPr) Program was delivered in partnership with Greenlife Industry Australia (GIA).